bhanu77prakash/waiver/README.md

 	4. Sequential Circuits: Design of sequence generators and detectors, counters, design of ASMs such as, traffic light controllers, lift controllers, etc.
 	5. At the end of this laboratory, we have implemented a complete Digital Clock.
 	6. References
-		1. <i>Z. Kohavi, Switching and Finite Automata Theory, Tata McGraw-Hill.</i>
+		1. *Z. Kohavi, Switching and Finite Automata Theory, Tata McGraw-Hill.*
 		2. H. Taub and D. Schilling, Digital Integrated Electronics, McGraw-Hill.
 		3. Randy H. Katz and Gaetano Borriello, Contemporary Logic Design, Prentice Hall of India.
 		4. Giovanni De Micheli, Synthesis and Optimization of Digital Circuits, Tata McGraw-Hill.